makersacademy/bowling-challenge/README.md

 2) Add Bowling.js & BowlingSpec.js files to Specrunner

 # First User Story
+User requirement: A Gutter Game is when the player never hits a pin (20 zero scores).

 As a bowling player
 So that I know when I didn't hit any pins
 I would like to be able to see score 0 after 10 frames